 - 8.150 Policy 11 Economy outlines the District-wide employment land situation and indicates that there is a need for about 2.4 hectares of employment land to support growth at Sturminster Newton in the period up to 2026.
-The small town of Stalbridge and the large village of Marnhull are located nearby, so any employment land at Sturminster Newton would also serve these settlements. - 8.151 In 2012 study showed that 6.3 hectares of employment land was available at North Dorset Business Park (formerly Roll's Mill) on the western edge of Newton.
+The small town of Stalbridge and the large village of Marnhull are located nearby, so any employment land at Sturminster Newton would also serve these settlements. - 8.151 In 2012 study269 showed that 6.3 hectares of employment land was available at North Dorset Business Park (formerly Roll's Mill) on the western edge of Newton.
 This combined with the re-use and regeneration of other employment sites in Sturminster, is more than sufficient to meet local economic development needs in the period up to 2026. - 8.152 North Dorset Business Park has been an allocated employment site for a number of years, but has remained largely undeveloped.
-SturQuest (the local community partnership) produced a design and development brief in 2012, which included proposals such as a 'food-based' cluster on the frontage of this site.
-The planning permission, which has since been granted includes a masterplan for the site and in 2013 key pieces of infrastructure were installed on site. the Homes and Community Agency, together with the owners (North Dorset District Council and Dorset County Council), secured funding to support the installation of key infrastructure.
-Any proposals that come forward on North Dorset Business Park should reflect-have regard to both the design and development brief and the masterplan for the site. - 8.153 In addition to the new employment site, the The Council will continue to support and will seek to retain existing industrial estates to provide job opportunities for local people and space for local businesses.
+SturQuest (the local community partnership) produced a design and development brief in 2012270, which included proposals such as a 'food-based' cluster on the frontage of this site.
+The planning permission, which has since been granted includes a masterplan for the site and in 2013 the Homes and Community Agency, together with the owners (North Dorset District Council and Dorset County Council), secured funding to support the installation of key infrastructure.
+Any proposals that come forward on North Dorset Business Park should reflect both the design and development brief and the masterplan for the site. - 8.153 In addition to the new employment site, the Council will continue to support and will seek to retain existing industrial estates to provide job opportunities for local people and space for local businesses.
 The Local Plan Part 2 will take forward the allocation of the land at North Dorset Business Park as a strategic employment site.
-Additional sites could also be allocated through the neighbourhood planning process.
+Additional sites could also be allocated through the neighbourhood planning process. - 8.154 Sturminster Newton is a thriving market town with a shopping area concentrated in the Market Place and Market Cross area of the historic town.
+The shopping area also extends along Station Road and beyond, with retailers such as Streeters,

-&lt;sup>282 Bournemouth Dorset Poole Workspace Study: Employment Land Projections 2012 Update, Dorset County Council (March 2012).
+269 Bournemouth Dorset Poole Workspace Study: Employment Land Projections 2012 Update, Dorset County Council (March 2012)

-&lt;sup>283 North Dorset Business Park Design and Development Brief, prepared for SturQuest by Matrix Partnership (April 2012).
+270 North Dorset Business Park Design and Development Brief, prepared for SturQuest by Matrix Partnership (April 2012)